-This is my book summary of The 80/20 Principle: The Secret of Achieving More with Less (by Richard Koch).
+This is my quick book summary of The 80/20 Principle: The Secret of Achieving More with Less (by Richard Koch).
 A classic book that introduces a simple (yet powerful) concept: that only a small fraction of everything we do is responsible for the majority of actual results.
 The book is available on Amazon.

 Summary notes below.
 All emphasis mine.